ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang - Copy.md

 ### Rack

-Besides the common attributes mentioned in above section, rack could have some specific attributes, such as appearance-related attributes and electricity-related attributes.
+Besides the common attribute mentioned in above section, rack could have some specific attributes, such as attributes about appearance-related attributes and electricity-related attributes.
-The height, depth and width are described by the figure below (please consider that the door of the rack is facing the user):
+The height, depth and width are described by the figure below (please imaged that the door of rack face to the user):

 ~~~~ ascii-art